quantatic/Bitmask-Profiling/README.md

 ### Profiling Invariants

 Certain options (such as cuda thread/block counts) are `#define`'d at the top of the CUDA source files.
-A few invariants must be upheld when running these files.
+A few invariants must be upheld when building these files.

 - Thread size must be evenly divisble by 32 in order to ensure that all warps are fully populated with threads.
 - Data size must be evenly divisble by 32 when running bitfield profiling.